 A snapshot of Ross McGill’s career history.

-Managing Director – @TeacherToolkit Ltd
+Founder and Managing Director – @TeacherToolkit Ltd

 Quintin Kynaston Academy, Westminster

 Deputy Headteacher from September 2014 – August 2017; responsible for teaching and learning; CPD; appraisal; initial teacher training and eLearning.
 Ross supported the school transition into a new £35M building; two difficult OfSTED inspections and co-led the school through a period of time when the school fell under the international media spotlight for various news stories.